emawind84/disco-mini-server/README.md

 2. Extract the zip and go to the bin folder.
 3. To clean the Sandbox.sbc execute sandboxcleaner.bat (windows) or sandboxcleaner (linux) passing your Space Engineers save folder path to the executable

-After the execution it will create two files named Sandbox.sbc.cleaned_[DATE] (the new one) and Sandbox.sbc.bak (the original one); replace your Sandbox.sbc with the cleaned version and that's it.
+After the execution it will create two files named Sandbox.sbc.cleaned (the new one) and Sandbox.sbc.bak (the original one); replace your Sandbox.sbc with the cleaned version and that's it.